 3D production pipeline is an enormous process that involves numerous stages and hundreds and of people.
 Whatever be the level of the pipeline you are working on, it is crucial for you to create your part of the model in a way that other departments can easily identify the elements of your model.
 Above that, naming and properly organizing your model helps you to save ample time and makes your job easy.

-In Mudbox software, you can easily name your objects by double-click on the name of geometry in the object list and give it a new name.
-If you are importing an existing mesh from Maya software you can choose to import the names you gave to the model into Mudbox software.
+In this, you can easily name your objects by double-clicking on the name of geometry in the object list and give it a new name.
+If you are importing an existing mesh from Maya software, you can choose to import the names you gave to the model into Mudbox software.

-From Maya, select the Groups On option in the File > Export Selection Options.
+Select the Groups On option from Maya in the File > Export Selection Options.